 Tring: St Peter & St Paul

 Tring Church is a large and lively community fortunate enough to meet in a magnificent medieval building.
 We have around about 250 members and on a normal Sunday will have between 120 and 200 people coming along to the various services.
 We are a community of all ages from new borns to 100 year olds with everyone in between.
-On the second sunday of each month we have a Worship for All service.
+On the second Sunday of each month we have a Worship for All service.
 This is slightly shorter and aimed at people of all ages.
-On the first Sunday or the month our communion service is also more all age appropriate.
+On the fourth Sunday of the month our communion service is also more all age appropriate.
+On the first, third and fifth Sundays we have Sunday Club as part of the service, the 0-11yr olds go upstairs for age related activities.

 One of the most important things about St Peter and St Paul’s is that it is open every day.
 This open-ness is more than being a church which is physically open.
 It is our whole mindset – we are open to God and to questions about God.
 We take seriously that God is working in the lives of all people and none of us has all of the answers but together we paint a picture of God.
 Our early morning community is largely BCP based, we have a thriving Worship for All once a month, with music led by a worship group, and our regular 10 am service is Holy Communion with a robed choir.